-Creating safety with young people leaving losing or changing faith.
+Creating safety with young people questioning, leaving, or changing faith.

 Professionals working with young people and families are alert to abuse, violence, exploitation and online harms.

-But do we have language and practice for when young people experience changes in belief?
+But do we have practice for when young people experience changes in belief?

-When a young person loses faith and decides to leave a religious group, do we have a response if their decision puts them seriously at odds with family and community?
+When a young person questions their faith or decides to leave a faith organisation, do we have a response if their decision puts them at odds with family and community?

 A few months ago, Sarah Robbins, Chair of Birmingham Humanists, CEO of The Springfield Project, and friend of Resonant Collaboration, drew our attention to this important topic.